 Locations: All

-We have counselors located at schools in Hancock, Sidney, Shelby, Auglaize, Allen, and Hardin Counties.
-These counselors are able to provide group or one-on-one service directly at schools.
-These services focus on interventions and strategies in managing anger, grief/loss, ADHD symptoms, foster care issues, divorce issues, trust, social skills, anxiety, parenting, problem solving, team building, empowerment, and other needs as identified.
-If you are interested in enrolling for these services please reach out to our call center or your local school counselor or principle to see what is offered at your school.
+We have counselors located at many schools in Hancock and Allen counties.
+These counselors can provide group or one-on-one service directly at schools, meeting students where they are.
+These services focus on interventions and strategies for managing anger, grief/loss, ADHD symptoms, foster care issues, divorce issues, trust, social skills, anxiety, parenting, problem-solving, team building, empowerment, and other needs as identified.
+If you are interested in learning more about these services, please reach out to our call center or your local school counselor or principal to see what is offered at your school.

 Community Supportive Group Services